Running locally in a conda environment π

 Short tutorial on running locally using an "Anaconda" environment.

-Follow all the steps in the section to ensure you have access to the correct files needed to run your model with flepiMoP.
+Follow all the steps in the Before any run section to ensure you have access to the correct files needed to run your model with flepiMoP.

 Take note of the location of the directory on your local computer where you cloned the flepiMoP model code (which we'll call FLEPI_PATH